Taking a step back and positioning bias: three considerations

 "The 'gendering' of digital assistants, for example, may reinforce understandings of women as subservient and compliant.
 Indeed, female voices are routinely chosen as personal assistance bots, mainly fulfilling customer service duties, whilst the majority of bots in professional services such as the law and finance sectors, for example, are coded as male voices.
 This has educational implications with regards to how we understand 'male' vs 'female' competences, and how we define authoritative versus subservient positions."

-Going even further, maybe the starting point should not be to ask ourselves how we can debias AI models, as phrased in this Dutch report on digitalization, but rather to focus on the larger questions that we have to answer as a society: How do we want to shape the world with language technology as a part of life?
-How can we design these AI systems such that these help create a more just society, instead of solidifying or even leading to new forms of systemic bias?
-Naturally, such a broad discussion about what entails fair behavior in AI systems, needs to involve not only AI researchers, but various other experts from outside the technical domain.
+Perhaps our starting point should not be how to debias AI models, but rather to focus on larger societal questions: How do we want to shape the world with language technology as part of life?
+How can we design AI systems that help create a more just society, instead of reinforcing or creating new forms of systemic bias?

 Thanks to Wout Moltmaker for his helpful comments on this blog post.